akhanna99/transformer/README.md

 * `drive`: Mounting Google Drive in Colab to access files
 * `sys`: Accessing system-specific parameters and functions

+**Please Note:** A GPU is required to replicate and train this model.

 ---

 ### Example Outputs: